Healthdirect Free Australian health advice you can count on.

 How is mouth cancer diagnosed?

+Your dentist may notice signs of mouth cancer during a routine check-up.
 If your dentist thinks you might have mouth cancer, they will refer you to your GP for tests.
-Tests may include:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.